amq/cockroach-galera-benchmark/README.md

 ### Room for improvement

 - simplify galera initialization
+- merge galera and cockroachdb tests to avoid duplication
 - a one-stop script which does all of the above
 - parse results into json or csv
 - global mysql_exporter instead of manual per-node